JuliaGeodynamics/InteractiveGeodynamics.jl/README.md

 # InteractiveGeodynamics.jl

-> [!CAUTION]
-> The current version of InteractiveGeodynamics requires julia version 1.9.x and does not work with the latest julia release (1.10).
-We are working on fixing this but until that is done, please use julia 1.9.4 instead, which you can download [here](https://julialang.org/downloads/oldreleases/)

 This package provides a range of graphical user interfaces (GUI's) to study and experiment with different geodynamic problems without need to program.
 It uses [julia](https://julialang.org) and [Dash](https://dash.plotly.com/julia) and automatically installs the required geodynamic software (such as [LaMEM](https://github.com/JuliaGeodynamics/LaMEM.jl)) in the background.

 This is particularly useful for teaching.